BROOKSGATE/CICD-TERRAFORM-INFRA/README.md

 2) #### Skipping all the checks on the Jenkins file comment the checkov scan lines accordingly with # (sure to shell)

 ## Finally observe the whole flow and understand the integrations :)

+### To delete the created pipeline
+ -Go to the terminal - ssh - change to root
+- sudo su
+ cd /var/lib/jenkins/workspace/app-infra-pipeline
+terraform destroy

 # Happy learning, everyone 😊 😊